-To ensure that our Negotiating Teams have the support they require and to strengthen our overall approach to this round of public sector bargaining, I have established a Bargaining Oversight Committee comprised of Staff Negotiators and the Senior Negotiator that will regularly meet and coordinate with the Negotiating Teams and with myself and Secretary/Treasurer, Brother Bert Blundon.
+To ensure that our Bargaining Teams have the support they require and to strengthen our overall approach to this round of public sector bargaining, we have established a Bargaining Oversight Committee comprised of Staff Negotiators that will regularly meet and coordinate with the Negotiating Teams and with us.

-The Oversight Committee will oversee, coordinate, and provide counsel for all facets of the negotiating process, including ensuring effective communications between all of NAPE’s Negotiating Teams.
+The Oversight Committee will oversee, coordinate, and provide counsel for all facets of the negotiating process, including ensuring effective communications between all of NAPE’s Bargaining Teams.

-We will also be holding a joint session in February of all the bargaining teams as well as the staff negotiators assigned to each bargaining unit.
-This will be the first time in many years that this will take place.
-It is important that the negotiating teams are well trained, equipped, and prepared for the task that they have been given – representing public sector workers at the bargaining table.
-For new Negotiating Team members, it will provide an educational forum and for all Committee members an opportunity to receive a full briefing.
+We will also be holding a joint session in early April of all the Bargaining Teams as well as the staff negotiators assigned to each bargaining unit.
+It is important that the teams are well trained, equipped, and prepared for the task that they have been given – representing public sector workers at the bargaining table.
+For new Bargaining Team members, it will provide an educational forum and for all Committee members an opportunity to receive a full briefing.

 Public sector bargaining will be a top priority for NAPE until we reach a tentative Collective Agreement.

-We will do our utmost to ensure that you are informed of developments with regards to public sector negotiations.
+We will do our utmost to ensure that you are informed of developments with regard to public sector negotiations.

-The road ahead will indeed be challenging … but through our dedication and solidarity, I have no doubt that we will succeed.
+The road ahead will indeed be challenging … but through our dedication and solidarity, we have no doubt that we will succeed.